yaxra/mandarin/README.md

 I'll use AI to get some questions answered, but I'll try not to rely on it too much since I don't want to sound like I'm scripted by DeepSeek or something lol.

-I also don't know yet if I'll use a textbook.
+<strike>I also don't know yet if I'll use a textbook.
 I'll update here about it later.
-I like understanding grammar, so maybe I'll do that.
+I like understanding grammar, so maybe I'll do that.</strike> Studying from textbooks takes too much time.
+I prefer to listen to or read stories, conversations, etc.

-More details will go in the first note, which I should write as soon as this project actually starts :)

 Oh, and about why I’m creating this repository, I’ve always liked the [learn in public](https://www.swyx.io/learn-in-public) method, even before I knew the term existed.
 I once ran an online Japanese study group where we’d post our study updates.
 And no, I don't actually speak Japanese if you ask me, but I'll try to get back to it someday.
 Sharing is a good way to hold yourself accountable while (hopefully) helping others in the process.
 Also, I'm too lazy/busy to create a blog (though I do want to create one in the future), and a repository is a great way to organize things in the meantime.